 The b2 BCA reflects our view that the orderly resolution of DCL has so far been unfolding smoothly, in particular because of the large support provided by the governments of Belgium and France through the government-guaranteed debt scheme.
-Nevertheless, the BCA also reflects the fact that DCL might need additional capital injection from the governments to comply with prudential regulations during its prolonged run-off period.
+Nevertheless, the BCA also reflects the fact that DCL might need additional capital injection from the governments during its prolonged run-off period.